 Professor Ato Quayson to give the LUCAS Annual Lecture

-We are delighted to announce that Professor Ato Quayson, University Professor at the University of Toronto and Visiting Professor of African and Postcolonial Literature at New York University, will give the LUCAS Annual Lecture on Wednesday 6 December 2017 at 5pm in the Banham Lecture Theatre, Michael Sadler Building.
+We are delighted to announce that Professor Ato Quayson, University Professor at the University of Toronto and Visiting Professor of African and Postcolonial Literature at New York University, will give the LUCAS Annual Lecture on Wednesday 6 December 2017 at 5.30pm in the Rupert Beckett Lecture Theatre, Michael Sadler Building [please note slightly later start and slightly different venue to previously advertised].
 Professor Quayson’s lecture – which is supported by the Institute for Colonial and Postcolonial Studies at Leeds – is entitled ‘Conscripts of Colonial Modernity in Chinua Achebe’s Rural Novels’.
 It is free and there is no need to book in advance, for more information please see here.

 LUCAS Seminar series – Autumn Term

-The next LUCAS Autumn term seminar will take place on Thursday 30 November with Eritrean writer Alemseged Tesfai on ‘British colonialism in Eritrea, 1941-1950’ at 5pm, LG17, Michael Sadler Building.
+We regret that the planned LUCAS seminar with Eritrean writer Alemseged Tesfai on ‘British colonialism in Eritrea, 1941-1950’ has had to be cancelled due to visa difficulties.
 For other upcoming seminars please see our events page.